uneeb125/obsidian-notes/5th Semester/Notes/ADC/CH5 RProc.md

 	- Individually stationary
 	- Cross-correlation depends only on $\tau$ .
 ## Random Processes and Linear Systems
+- The input and output process of an LTI system are jointly stationary.
+==You have not shown this==
 ## Power Spectral Density of Stationary Processes
 ## Power Spectra of LTI
 ## Power Spectral Density of a Sum process